LocoJake/Wacky-Jacob/README.md

 The Penguin is meant to eat some fruit that appears on screen.

 Another thing that the Penguin does when you click is flap his wings.

+The last big thing the code does is keep remaking fruit when the Penguin eats one.